Radiographs and 3-D Imaging

 One of the tools in our arsenal of digital imaging is the Planmeca ProMax 3D–a cone beam CT (CBCT) imaging device utilizing the unique Planmeca Ultra Low Dose™ imaging protocol, enabling CBCT imaging with an even lower effective patient dose than standard 2D panoramic imaging.
 This pioneering imaging protocol is based on intelligent 3D algorithms developed by Planmeca and offers a vast amount of detailed anatomical information at a very low patient dose.
 The images eliminate the “guesswork” from two-dimensional radiographs, allowing Dr. Jill Colson and Dr. Chad Colson to easily diagnose issues with problem teeth as well as plan procedures like dental implants.

 The above images are both considered bitewing radiographs that a patient would receive at a routine dental hygiene visit.
 Do they look the same to you?
 Which would you prefer?
 The radiograph that shows all of your tooth?
 Or just 1/3- 1/2 of your tooth?
-What if I told you the larger image that shows more of your tooth has significantly less radiation exposure than the smaller image?

 The larger image is from our Planmeca Promax imaging machine.
 Here is why it is better…